gavinlyonsrepo/GC9A01_LTSM/README.md

 1. This is a 3.3V logic device do NOT connect the I/O logic lines to 5V logic device.
 2. SW SPI pick any GPIO you like , HW SPI SCLK and SDA will be tied to MCU SPI interface.
 3. Backlight on/off control is left to user.
+4. NOTE: Connect LED backlight pin 1 thru a resistor to VCC.

 ## Tested